Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Volkswagen Beetle insurance rates

-For such a small car, insurance is quite high for the popular Bug.
-The average insurance costs for a Volkswagen Beetle is $220 a month — or $2,640 a year, about double the national average.
-With a base price of $19,995, the annual insurance cost–to–base car price ratio is 13.2%, much higher than the average of 4%.
+Even though it’s such a small car, insurance is relatively high for the popular Bug.
+The average insurance costs for a Volkswagen Beetle is $169 a month — or $2,032 a year.
+With a base price of $24,475, the annual insurance cost–to–base car price ratio is 8.3%, which is higher than many other similarly sized cars.

 You could save money on car insurance for your Volkswagen Beetle if it comes equipped with these safety features.